AIMS 2014-15 Applications

 Applications open 1 December 2012.
 Application can be completed on the AIMS-Next Einstein Initiative website; AIMS-NEI is the coordinating body for the network of AIMS centers.
 Only a single application is necessary to be considered for admission.

 To stand the best chance of acceptance, students are encouraged to apply as soon as possible.
-The closing date for applications is March 23, 2014.
+The closing date for applications has been extended to April 11, 2014.

 - The course is open to students of African nationality.